backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/S3 Performance.md

 - **Parallelising get requests** by requesting specific byte ranges.
 - Can be used to speed up downloads
 - Can be used to *retrieve only partial data* (for example the head of a file)

+> [!note]- You can use *concurrent connections* to Amazon S3 to fetch different byte ranges from within the same object. **No need to go through object one by one**.
+> This means *Create an application that will traverse the S3 bucket, issue a Byte Range Fetch for the first 250 bytes, and store that information in RDS* over *Create an application that will traverse the S3 bucket, read all the files one by one, extract the first 250 bytes, and store that information in RDS*